 DeMange Corn Maze & Pumpkin Patch

 DeMange in St. Jacob offers an array of fall fun for the whole family.
-Admission includes the corn maze, hay ride, corn pit, and photo spots.
+Admission includes the giant corn maze, a smaller kid sized maze, hay ride, corn pit, hayfort, refreshments, and photo spots.
 They also offer an “after dark” corn maze experience with different themes.
-Open weekends in October 11 a.m. – 5 p.m.
-Admission is $5 for those over 2.
-After Dark admission is $6 from 6 p.m. – 10 p.m.
+Even better, you can SAVE with buy one get one free daytime admission if you mention “Midwest Nomads” when visiting!

 Greene Fields Farms

-Heritage Farm in Godfrey has opened their first ever pumpkin patch this year.
-They have over 45 different varieties of pumpkins plus a kid’s activity zone.
-Food trucks will be available on certain days and times.
-Hours: Saturday 10AM – 6PM Sunday 10AM – 6PM Columbus Day 10AM – 5PM Admission to the patch is free.
-The Kid’s Zone is $5 per child.
+Heritage Farm in Godfrey has opened their first ever pumpkin patch in 2020 and the fun is even better this year.
+They have over 45 different varieties of pumpkins and apples to pick plus a kid’s activity zone with corn maze, pumpkin bowling, pumpkin decorating, pumpkin slingshot, tire jumper, pedal tractors, kids slide, corn crib, and more.
+Food trucks will be available on certain days and times with other treats available for sale.

 Relleke Pumpkin Patch